The Science of Compassion

 Two studies which examined potential ways in which self-compassion may improve well-being.

-Study 1: Examines effectiveness of self-compassion and self-esteem in buffering against anxiety.
+Study 1: Examines the effectiveness of self-compassion and self-esteem in buffering against anxiety.

 91 undergraduates filled out a series of surveys, went through a “mock job interview situation [where they] were asked to give a written answer to the dreaded but inevitable interview question, ‘Please describe your greatest weakness'”, filled out the anxiety measure for the second time, and then finally answered the mock interview questions again.